mrossinek/cobib/src/cobib/man/cobib-search.1.md

 Case-insensitivity can even be enabled by default via the `config.commands.search.ignore_case` setting.
 If that is done, `--no-ignore-case` (or `-I`) can be used to overwrite it once at runtime.

+Note, that `--ignore-case` and `--no-ignore-case` do **not** get forwarded to `config.commands.search.grep`.
+This is due to lacking guarantees on the naming of these arguments between different possible tools such as `grep`, `rg`, etc.
+Instead, resolve to configure `config.commands.search.grep_args`.

 There are even more options to tweak the matching behavior described in the [Approximate Searching] section below.

 The search can be narrowed to a subset of the database using the *cobib-filter(7)* mechanism: